HazyResearch/bootleg/docs/source/gettingstarted/quickstart.rst

 .. note::

-    You will need at least 130 GB of disk space, 12 GB of GPU memory, and 40 GB of CPU memory to run our model.
+    You will need at least XXX GB of disk space, 12 GB of GPU memory, and XX GB of CPU memory to run our model.
 When running for the first time, it will take 10 plus minutes for everything to download and load correctly, depending on network speeds.

 .. code-block::